Apollonian gasket: Construction

 This equation may have a solution with a negative radius; this means that one of the circles (the one with negative radius) surrounds the other three.

 One or two of the initial circles of this construction, or the circles resulting from this construction, can degenerate to a straight line, which can be thought of as a circle with infinite radius.
 When there are two lines, they must be parallel, and are considered to be tangent at a point at infinity.
 When the gasket includes two lines on the $x$-axis and one unit above it, and a circle of unit diameter tangent to both lines centered on the $y$-axis, then the circles that are tangent to the $x$-axis are the Ford circles, important in number theory.

-The Apollonian gasket has a Hausdorff dimension of about 1.3057.
+The Apollonian gasket has a Hausdorff dimension of about 1.3056867, which has been extended to at least 128 decimal places.
 Because it has a well-defined fractional dimension, even though it is not precisely self-similar, it can be thought of as a fractal.